WAHR explained

 History

-WAHR was founded in 1959 by Huntsville businessman Arnold Hornbuckle.
-It was Alabama's first stand-alone FM radio station, without an AM companion.
-The call letters stood for 'Arnold Hornbuckle Records.'[2]
+WAHR signed on the air on July 28, 1959.[2]
+It was founded by Huntsville businessman Arnold Hornbuckle.
+WAHR was Alabama's first stand-alone FM radio station, without an AM companion.
+The call letters stand for 'Arnold Hornbuckle Records.'[3]
 At the time of licensing, he owned Hornbuckle's Record Shop, also in Huntsville.
 Shortly after the station began broadcasting, Bill Lane became the station's manager and a minority shareholder.
 Lane retired in 1990.

-WAHR is currently owned by Black Crow Media Group whose other local radio stations include WRTT-FM and WLOR.
+WAHR was acquired by Black Crow Media Group, whose other local radio stations include WRTT-FM and WLOR.
 In November 2001, due to a proposed refinancing of the parent company, license holder STG Media, LLC, applied to the FCC to transfer the licenses of WAHR, WLOR, and WRTT-FM to Black Crow Media Group subsidiary BCA Media, LLC.
 Just two days later, another application was filed to shift the licenses to BCA Radio, LLC.
 The FCC approved the moves on November 15, 2001, and the consummation of the transaction occurred on November 19, 2001.

 In June 2009, the station transitioned from an adult contemporary music format to a Hot AC music mix.
 As of May 2013, though, the station had returned to its former mainstream AC format.